What is the Hype Around Six Sigma? And Why Should I Become Certified?

 4. Improve Phase

 The “Improve” initiates formal action plans to address the root problems of your study.
-Organizations approach what they perceived as root causes of challenges, usually deploying an experiment design strategy to separate multiple variables and co-factors before the true challenge is found.
+Organizations approach what they perceive as root causes of challenges, usually deploying an experiment design strategy to separate multiple variables and co-factors before the true challenge is found.

 5. Control Phase